ibm-cloud-docs/hs-crypto/tutorials/secure-import.md

 {{site.data.keyword.hscrypto}} provides a graphical user interface and a REST API to create, track, and manage encryption keys.
 The key management API requires a valid {{site.data.keyword.cloud_notm}} IAM token and an instance ID to authenticate with the service.

-In this step, you'll use the {{site.data.keyword.cloud_notm}} CLI to gather the authentication credentials you need to start interacting with {{site.data.keyword.hscrypto}} key management APIs.
+In this step, you'll use the {{site.data.keyword.cloud_notm}} CLI to gather the authentication credentials you need to start interacting with the {{site.data.keyword.hscrypto}} key management API.
 To retrieve and prepare your credentials for later steps, you'll also set the credentials as environment variables from the command line.

 1. From the command line, set the key management API endpoint as an environment variable.